-Lack of federal relief leaves states, cities facing big deficits
+No federal relief leaves states, cities facing big deficits

 How soon that might happen is anyone’s guess.
 Congress has gone home, and President Donald Trump over the weekend took executive action to address what had been a key part of the negotiations.
 He extended an extra benefit for the jobless but cut it by a third — to $400 a week — and told states they would have to pick up 25% of the cost.

-New Jersey Gov. Phil Murphy, a Democrat, urged Congress to revive negotiations, boost the jobless benefit back to $600 and immediately provide more aid to state and local governments.
+New Jersey Gov. Phil Murphy, a Democrat, urged Congress to restart negotiations, boost the jobless benefit back to $600 and immediately provide more aid to state and local governments.

 “Let’s be clear about something: States are going broke and millions of Americans are unemployed, yet the solution called for states to create a new program we cannot afford and don’t know how to administer because of this uncertainty,” he said.